 Individuals with BPD aren’t just being troublesome or intentionally trying to hurt you.

 Their profound mental pain is being aggravated by their lack of tools to adapt to overpowering feelings.

 You might feel as though your words and acts are not enlisting in the way you expect, which is actually what’s going on.
 This is why you need to figure out how to adapt to this distinction between real factors.

 The right approach to do that isn’t to try to persuade them that they are incorrect – doing so will probably cause them to feel attacked, and they will probably react by pushing you away.
-Rather, approve their emotions and recognize the realness of their experiences.
+Rather, validate their emotions and recognize the realness of their experiences.

 #2.
 Find Role Models